Audio (Signal, TimeData, FrequencyData)#

 The normalization for the Discrete Fourier Transform (DFT).

-See normalization and FFT concepts for more information.
+See normalization and arithmetic operations for more information.

 find_nearest_frequency(value)#